 - $10,000 when the recipient joins Davis Polk as a full-time associate either immediately after law school graduation or after a judicial clerkship, and after taking the Bar examination

 - $10,000 at the conclusion of the recipient’s first 12 months at the firm as a full-time associate

-- Davis Polk will accept applications from potential fellowship candidates from June 1 through July 15, 2022.
+- Davis Polk will accept applications from fellowship candidates for 2024 from June 1 through July 14, 2023.

 - The fellowship is in addition to the opportunities already offered to our summer associates, which include substantive and real work experience, a commitment to training, mentoring and professional development, networking and social events, and the summer associate salary.

 Applicants should have a demonstrated commitment to advancing diversity, equity and inclusion within the legal profession and their communities more broadly, strong academic records of excellence in law school and college, and leadership experiences within their communities and other personal and professional experiences.